The Power of Positive Thinking and Business Success

 On my way to work today, I was listening to Dr. Wayne Dyer.
 Heard of him?
 He’s a motivational speaker of sorts.
 But he’s not so much motivating people as he is helping people to understand the power of the mind, the power of your thoughts, and the life you create.

-Every single thought you allow in your mind has a ripple affect on not only the way you act but the things you invite into your life.
-This principle applies to family, love, health, happiness and even work.
+Every single thought you allow in your mind has a ripple effect on not only the way you act but the things you invite into your life.
+This principle applies to family, love, health, happiness, and even work.

 Wayne Dyer and others who’ve been able to control negativity in their minds and focus on the positive have reaped the benefits: Happiness.
 Success.
 Love.
 And the list goes on.